 Discussions are open for one week following the day an assigned reading is given.
 In other words, discussion forums are set to open on a Monday each week and close the following Sunday evening.
-It's important that you post your initial response to a reading early in the week and log onto the class discussion board several times during each week to respond to your classmates' postings.
-Waiting until the last day to post your initial response or to reply to a classmate's posting negates the purpose of the discussion forums.
-While it may not always be possible to post in a timely manner, please make an effort to do so as often as you can.
+It's important that you post your initial response to a reading by Wednesday and log onto the class discussion board several times during each week to respond to your classmates' postings.
+Waiting until the last day to post your initial response or to reply to a classmate's posting negates the purpose of the discussion forums and will be reflected in your grade.